 News and Events

-Congratulations to SuperCarbon team members Sara Beikzadeh, Alireza Akbarinejad and Jadranka Travas Sejdic for winning the prestigious Velocity 100k Challenge 2021 Academic category.
-SuperCarbon business proposal is based on Sara’s PhD thesis which is a ground-breaking technology with sustained antimicrobial and antiviral properties and multiple applications, including electroceutical wound dressings, antiviral and antibacterial face masks, anti-pathogen air filters, and anti-ageing beauty facial devices.
-Supercarbon’s lead product, the HealectricCarbon wound dressing, uses microcurrents to accelerate healing in chronic and acute wounds and prevent infection.
-It can significantly improve patient outcomes whilst markedly decreasing healthcare costs.
-Press releases:
+Congratulations to the SuperCarbon team members Sara Beikzadeh, Alireza Akbarinejad, and Jadranka Travas Sejdic for clinching the prestigious academic category title at the Velocity 100k Challenge 2021.
+The business proposal of SuperCarbon is grounded in Sara’s doctoral research, which revolves around a groundbreaking technology known for its enduring antimicrobial and antiviral properties, applicable in various domains including electronic wound dressings, antiviral and antimicrobial masks, pathogen-resistant air filters, and anti-aging beauty facial devices.
+The flagship product of SuperCarbon, the HealectricCarbon wound dressing, leverages microcurrents to expedite the healing of both chronic and acute wounds while preventing infections.
+This innovation has the potential to significantly enhance patient care outcomes while substantially reducing healthcare costs.
+Press Release:

 https://www.cie.auckland.ac.nz/newsroom/university-of-auckland-reveals-2021-velocity-100k-challenge-winners/